SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

     ![](./Images/Lake23.png)

-    >**Note:** You might notice some additional tables appeared as shown below, please ignore the system tables which are shown in ignore.
+    >**Note:** You might notice some additional tables appeared as shown below.
+Please ignore the system tables, which are shown in ignore.

     ![Screenshot of a data model.](./Images/ig.png)